How To Use Rooting Powder When Propagating Succulents? Â

 Take home message

-While roots are developing, these cuttings need to be kept away from direct sunlight, eventually producing growth in two or three weeks.
+While roots are developing, these cuttings need to be kept away from direct sunlight, eventually producing growth in 2-3 weeks.

 It’s not compulsory to use rooting powder to propagate any plants, but it can certainly be helpful to improve your chances of success.
 You may also choose to opt for various other forms of rooting supplementation, like rooting gel or liquid.
 There are also natural rooting hormones that you can make from scratch, but are unlikely to produce the same result as concentrated chemical mixes.

 Can you use your own saliva to propagate plants?
 This blog article explores the science behind rooting hormones and whether saliva is a viable option.

 As an easily accessible and cost-effective option, turmeric raises the question: can it be used as a rooting hormone?